devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### Mar 16, 2023
 + Whenever buying a car is discussed, my wife always gravitates to expensive cars with loads of safety features.
 My response: "You want safety?
 Don't use a cell phone while the car's moving.
 Boom!
 [You're safer than 77% of the drivers out there](https://www.latimes.com/business/story/2023-03-14/deaths-broken-limbs-distracted-driving) and it costs nothing.
 Now, how about that [Fiero](https://www.motor1.com/news/132346/worst-sports-cars-pontiac-fiero/)?"
 + Around 1980, society started shifting from a collective to an individualistic viewpoint according to an [analysis of the language used in millions of books](https://www.eurekalert.org/news-releases/940009).
 It will be interesting to see if this starts to shift back given the emphasis on acting for the collective good by some segments of the population during the COVID crisis.
++ [Terrifying plastic rocks](https://www.reuters.com/lifestyle/science/brazilian-researchers-find-terrifying-plastic-rocks-remote-island-2023-03-15/) are evidence of how our profligate consumerism is destroying the environment.
+But fishing nets comprise most of these rocks, so unless you're running a trawler ...

 ------------------------------------------
 ### Mar 15, 2023